 Generation Z, broadly defined as those born between 1997 and 2012, make up about 72 million people who are on track to becoming the most educated and diverse generation in this country’s history.
 They are also the most stressed out generation.

-College students normally struggle with mood disorders, eating disorders, and addiction.
+College students normally struggle with mood disorders, eating disorders, and ADHD.
 College age Gen Z-ers are also experiencing unprecedented increases in anxiety, depression and loneliness.
 Add a pandemic, political unrest, and systemic racism and inequality, and mental health resources for students are needed more than ever.

 What can you do if you’re feeling overwhelmed?